Fosters Psychological Safety

 Not only are people experts at what they do – they also want to learn more.

-When Peter Hames (co-founder and CEO) had insomnia, he had trouble getting anything other than medication to help him.
+When Peter Hames (co-founder and President) had insomnia, he had trouble getting anything other than medication to help him.
 However, after reading Dr. Colin Espie’s book on cognitive behavioral therapy (CBT) for insomnia, he realized non-drug alternatives could help not only him but also millions of others.
 Peter partnered with Dr. Espie and thus Big Health was born.